subhashsaran/Vending-Machine/README.md

 ## How to Use

-Running `ruby main.rb` will boot up the vending machine CLI in your terminal window where you will be presented with this interface:
+First off, you'll need to ensure you have ruby 2.6.3 installed as this is the version the project's Gemfile specifies.
+Once you have that installed the final prep required is `bundle`.
+After that you can boot up the CLI by running `ruby main.rb`.
+You will then be presented with this interface:

 ```
 Welcome to Vending Machine